PietJankbal/Chocolatey-for-wine/README.md

 Feature is added to replace simple system programs like for example tasklist.exe by a function in c:\\Program Files\Powershell\7\profile.ps1.
 Or add system programs that are missing like setx.exe.
 If programs fail because of insufficient mature or missing system programs one could write a function to return whatever the program expects.
+Or you could just manipulate the arguments passed to the system program.
 See profile.ps1 and choc_install.ps1.
 No garantuee this works for more complex programs as well...
 ![Screenshot from 2022-10-06 00-21-16](https://user-images.githubusercontent.com/26839562/194174837-fb54aff1-f31b-4ed6-9fed-4e3b53831189.png)